Get

 What’s the Closest Breed to a Black Siamese Cat?

-You might be disappointed to find out that while a black Siamese cat does technically exist, they actually have pale cream fur across their bodies.
+You might be disappointed to find out that while a black Siamese cat doesn’t technically exist, they actually have pale cream fur across their bodies.
 Don’t stay sad for too long because there’s another option!

 Black Oriental cats are technically called ebony and have green eyes rather than the classic Siamese blue.
-Apart from that, they look and behave exactly like a Siamese cat.

 black oriental cat